Front End vs. Back End: What's the Difference?

 A full-stack developer is a developer who knows both the front-end and back-end.
 They are in high demand, especially in start-ups, because they can create whole web-apps.
 An engineer aspiring to be a full-stack developer should know the current skill trends and constantly upskill.

-The MERN developer is one of the most in-demand full-stack developer.
+The MERN developer is one of the most in-demand full-stack developers.
 It stands for MongoDB, Express, ReactJS, and NodeJS.
 Because NodeJS and ReactJS are both JavaScript frameworks, this stack is the simplest to learn because you can apply your JavaScript skills.
-MongoDB is the No-SQL database here, which is based on JSON (JavaScript Object Notation) and so it is easier to pick.
+MongoDB is the No-SQL database here, which is based on JSON (JavaScript Object Notation), so it is easier to pick.

-You can become a full-stack developer in 3-6 months with the awesome full-stack engineer course by KnowledgeHut.
+You can become a full-stack developer in 3-6 months with the awesome full-stack engineering course by KnowledgeHut.

 Conclusion